The entropy of an acoustic black hole in neo-Newtonian theory: Acoustic black holes in neo-Newtonian hydrodynamics

 where $\rho_i$ is the fluid density, $p$ is the pressure and $\vec v$ the {flow/fluid velocity}.
 The expression (\ref{salako1bis}) is the continuity equation and (\ref{salako2}) is the Euler equation modified due to gravitational interaction.
 In~\cite{McCrea} this result has been generalized in the presence of pressure.
-Moreover, in~\cite{Harrison} this approach has been modified and leads to neo-Newtonian cosmology.
-Note that when $p = 0$ the Newtonian equations are obtained.
+Moreover, in~\cite{Harrison} this approach has been modified and leads to neo-Newtonian cosmology. {Note that when $p \ll\rho$ the Newtonian equations are obtained. }

 At this point, we consider that the fluid is barotropic, i.e. $ p=p(\rho)$, inviscid and irrotational, being the equation of state $p = k \rho^{n}$, with $k$ and $n$ constants.
-We write the fluid velocity as $ \vec{v}=-\nabla\psi $ where $ \psi $ is the velocity potential.
-Thus, we linearise the equations (\ref{salako1bis}) and (\ref{salako2}) by perturbing $ \rho $, $ \vec{v} $ and $ \psi $ as follows:
+We write the fluid velocity as $ \vec{v}=-\nabla\psi $ where $ \psi $ is the velocity potential. {Then, by neglecting the gravitational effect of Eq. (\ref{salako3}) and applying the usual procedure to obtain the acoustic metric, we linearise the equations (\ref{salako1bis}) and (\ref{salako2}) by introducing perturbations into variables $ \rho $, $ \vec{v} $ and $ \psi $ as follows:}

-{where $\rho$ is the fluid density, $p$ its pressure and $\vec v$ its {flow/fluid velocity}.
-Hence, the wave equation becomes~\cite{velten}